-Choline is cognitive boosting supplement which is often included in pre-workout formulas for its supposed impact on mental focus.
+Choline is cognitive booster which is often included in pre-workout supplements for its ability to improve mental focus.

-But despite it’s rapid rise in popularity over the last few years, the jury remains out on whether it actually works.
+Yet despite a rapid rise in popularity in recent years, the jury is still out on whether it really works.

 Choline assists in the formation of a compound called acetylcholine (a.k.a. the “learning” neurotransmitter), so after you take it you’ll feel like you can hear colours.

-Choline was first hyped as a cognitive booster back in 2013, when Spanish researchers did a study on rodents and found that they were able to improve attention span and the rats’ ability to learn new skills.
+The hype surrounding choline as a cognitive booster dates back to 2013, when Spanish researchers published a study which showed that rodents improved their attention span and their ability to learn new skills via adding choline to their diet.
 (4)

 Choline + Huperzine A